aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_introduction_theory.rst

     \begin{align*}  \Delta \boldsymbol f = \boldsymbol J \Delta \boldsymbol x. \end{align*}

-In practice, a proportionality constant :math:`c` is often added to the perturbation :math:`\Delta \boldsymbol x` to amplify the response :math:`\Delta \boldsymbol f`.
+In practice, a proportionality constant :math:`c` (i.e. setting a perturbation to be 100 or -100) is often added to the perturbation :math:`\Delta \boldsymbol x` to amplify the response :math:`\Delta \boldsymbol f`.
 Furthermore, because vector fields are often learned in the PCA space, the perturbations in the